thomaslaber/netlify/content/post/2019-05-10_Azure_Functions.md

         )
 {{< /highlight >}}

 We can see the parameter `name` was expected.
+If you need you will get an error messag.
+We will build directly on this stub and not even change its name.

 ## Adding Storage